debops/debops/docs/defaults-detailed.rst

 ------------------------------

-The :envvar:`dropbear_initramfs__interfaces` and similar dictionaries behave similar to ``ifupdown__*_interfaces`` dictionaries of the debops.ifupdown_ role.
-Refer to the roles documentation for details.
+The :envvar:`dropbear_initramfs__interfaces` and similar dictionaries behave similar to the ``ifupdown__*_interfaces`` dictionaries of the debops.ifupdown_ role.
+Refer to the documentation of debops.ifupdown_ for details.

-Compared to the debops.ifupdown_, only a limited subset of parameters is currently supported.
+Compared to the debops.ifupdown_, only a limited subset of parameters is currently supported:

-The following parameters are supported:

 ``type``
   Optional.
 Anything other than ``ether`` will be ignored.

 ``inet``
   Optional.
 IPv4 configuration method used by a given interface.
-  If you set this parameter to ``False``, the IPv4 configuration will be disabled.
+  If you set this parameter to ``False``, no IPv4 configuration will be applied.
   Currently only ``static`` (default) and ``False`` is supported.

 ``inet6``
   Optional.
 IPv6 configuration method used by a given interface.
-  If you set this parameter to ``False``, the IPv6 configuration will be disabled.
+  If you set this parameter to ``False``, no IPv6 configuration will be applied.
   Currently only ``static`` (default) and ``False`` is supported.

 ``address`` or ``addresses``